jgentsch11/NeoPixelRasberryPiPicoPython/README.md

 I bought a Raspberry Pi Pico and wanted to create some cool light shows on an LED strip.
 Since the Pico is new (as of writing) I was having trouble finding documentation and proper setup for the Raspberry Pi Pico.
 I figured I could document my process and help you get started without hitting the same stumbling blocks I hit.

-I am attaching my lights inside a wizard hat, so I am buying battery packs to run my LED strip and Pico off AA batteries.
-I would buy the pico, battery holders, and everything else you can find off vilros.com its a little cheaper than buying from Amazon.
+I am attaching my lights inside a wizard hat, so I am buying battery packs to run both my LED strip and Pico off of AA batteries.

 What you will need: